Continuous Local Symmetry: Connection to Reactivity and Recognition: Theoretical Methods

 As chirality emerges when a molecule lacks second-order mirror symmetry, we can compute local chirality (chirotopicity) by exhaustively finding optimal improper rotations for the local structure.
 Thus, local chirality can be obtained from the maximum value of local symmetry with respect to either reflection ($\sigma=S_1$), inversion ($i=S_2$) or higher improper rotation ($S_3, \ldots $) as,

 where each of the symmetry measures is optimized with respect to the orientation of the symmetry element.
 Obviously, when there exists an ideal improper rotation, $C = 0$.
 On the other hand, any imperfect symmetry gives rise to a non-trivial value of $C$.
 At the upper limit $C=1$, the second-order mirror symmetry vanishes and the molecule (or molecular region) is ``maximally chiral''.
-In principle, one has to find all possible improper rotation symmetries, but high $S_n$ axes are extremely sparse in real, stable molecules.
-Therefore, $S(\sigma)$, $S(i)$, and $S(S_n)$ (up to $n=8$) are considered in chirality measures.

-The density projection requires computation of the overlap matrix between SCF and local projection bases, which is performed by a custom Python code which leverages PySCF \cite{sun_pyscf_2018, sun_recent_2020}.
-All of the SCF calculations in this study are carried out in the ORCA 6.1 suite \cite{neese_software_2025}.